Industrial steam generators

 Heating using electrical energy is notably simpler and more scalable than using a fuel burner, significantly reducing the probability of technical failure or breakdown.
 There are no parasitic losses since there is no combustion, and technical interventions are usual without any issues.
 Maintenance is straightforward, involving purging, inspection of electrical connections, and no leaks.
 These interventions typically take only a few hours annually.

-For industrial facilities seeking to minimize both capital expenditures (CAPEX) and operating expenses (OPEX) due to maintenance and high utilization, migration to electric machines should be considered.
 Electrical heating elements, such as electric resistance heaters, have been used in the industry for over a century due to their simple and effective design methodology.